teron131/better-youtube-caption/README.md

 - ✨ **AI-Powered Caption Refinement**: Automatically fixes typos and grammar errors in YouTube transcripts using OpenRouter
 - 🔄 **Auto-Generation**: Automatically generate and refine captions for new videos
 - 💾 **Local Storage**: Captions are cached locally per video for instant playback
-- 🎛️ **Model Selection**: Choose your preferred AI model from OpenRouter
+- 🎛️ **Model Selection**: Choose separate AI models for summarization and caption refinement from OpenRouter
 - 👁️ **Toggle Display**: Show or hide captions on videos with a simple toggle
 - 📦 **Smart Storage Management**: Automatic cleanup to manage Chrome's 10MB storage limit
 - 🔑 **Your Own API Keys**: Use your Scrape Creators and OpenRouter API keys
 - 🧠 **Summarization & Analysis**: Processed captions enable high‑quality summaries and deeper analysis
+- 🎨 **Font Size Controls**: Adjust caption and summary font sizes (S/M/L) for better readability

 ## Installation